angelmichallet/MIST-4610-Project-2/README.md

 ## Question 1
 **How have hate crime incidents of different bias types investigated by the police department changed over time in San Francisco?**
+This question is important because it aims to determine any trends or spikes in the number of crimes against certain bias types.
+Investigating these trends and spikes will help the San Francisco Police Department better understand the contextual factors that may have influenced these spikes.
+Any knowledge gained can be used by the police department to better prepare themselves to prevent hate crimes especially after catastrophic events.
+This question and its findings are related to the dataset, which is full of data regarding hate crimes investigated by the San Francisco Police Department.
 <img width="793" alt="image" src="https://github.com/angelmichallet/MIST-4610-Project-2/assets/130924513/2a20b13a-a58b-47f4-96df-8935f8568674">